 Common Issues and Solutions

 Septic systems can face a variety of issues, from small to big.
-For instance, clogs, leaks, and failing drain fields are common.
-For minor issues, cutting down on water use or adding bacteria might help.
-But serious problems like ongoing blockages or structural damage need more extensive repairs.
+Clogs, leaks, and failing drain fields are common.
+Reducing water use or adding bacteria might help for minor issues.
+However, serious problems like ongoing blockages or structural damage need more extensive repairs.

 Here’s a quick guide: